-The Havasu Herd Management Area lies in west central Arizona along the Colorado and Bill Williams rivers.
+The Havasu HMA lies in west central Arizona along the Colorado and Bill Williams rivers.
 The HMA is split into two units by the Colorado River.
-The Havasu HMA is also adjacent to the Chemeheuvi Herd Management Area on the California side.
+The Havasu HMA is also adjacent to the Chemeheuvi HMA on the California side.

 The Havasu HMA consists of 450,790 acres of Lower Colorado Sonoran Desert.
 The Arizona side of the HMA is 372,568 acres, while the California side of the HMA encompasses 78,222.
 The wild burros of the Havasu HMA roam freely throughout the area, which is characterized by arroyo-scarred alluvial fans to steep and rocky volcanic mountains.
 There are four major vegetation community typesfound within the HMA.
 These include open hills characterized by creosote bush, primary and secondary wash characterized by palo verde and burro bush, and secondary wash of predominately palo verde andcreosote.

 Burros began to populate the area along the lower Colorado River after a short-lived mining boom in1858.
 With the decline of mining and the emergence of the railroad at the end of the nineteenth century, many of the animals were abandoned into the surrounding hills.